MwauratheAlex/alx-low_level_programming/README.md

-# alx - low level programming
+# Alx - low level programming

+This repositoty contains projects done in the ALX Africa - Software Engineering Programme.
+The projects are done in the C Programming Language.
+The projects focus on low level programming skills.

+## Content